-Computer hardware products made a comeback at the Fall RetailVision show that was held here earlier this month.
+San Diego - Computer hardware products made a come back at the Fall RetailVision show that was held here earlier this month.

-Unlike the spring event, when CE devices like flat-panel TVs took the spotlight, the most recent show saw Linux-powered computers, JVC notebooks and accessories ranging from a battery-less mouse to a device that allows a person to access their home TV programming from anywhere through the Internet.
+Unlike during the Spring event when CE devices like flat panel TVs took the spotlight the most recent show saw Linux powered computers, JVC notebooks and accessories ranging from a battery-less mouse to a device that allows a person to access their home TV programming from anywhere through the Internet.

-The remote TV-viewing technology, called the Sling Box, was from RetailVision newcomer Sling Media.
-The Sling Box is a set-top device that hooks into a home network and a TV's cable or satellite box.
-A small software application is then downloaded onto the notebook computer to be used to access TV shows, said Jason Krikorian, Sling's chief financial officer.
+The TV viewing technology, called the Sling Box, was from RetailVision newcomer Sling Media.
+The Sling Box is a set top device that hooks into a home network and the TVs cable or satellite box.
+A small software application is then downloaded onto the notebook computer to be used to access the TV shows, said Jason Krikorian, Sling’s COO.
+(Also, see Best of RetailVision Awards)

-The software gives the computer access to the Sling Box from any Internet connection type, includ- ing wireless.
-Once connected, the viewer can see any TV shows that would normally play on his or her home television on the computer's screen.
-It can also access programming stored on TiVo and other digital video recorders, Krikorian said.
+The software gives the computer access to the Sling Box from any internet connection type, including wirelessly.
+Once connected the viewer can see any TV shows that would normally play on his or her home television on the computer‘s screen.
+It can also access programming stored on Tivo and other digital video recorders, Krikorian said.

-Krikorian envisions road warriors and students being attracted to the Sling Box, along with home owners looking to utilize their notebook computer as a secondary TV.
-He did admit that it will be a challenge to explain the device to customers, much in the same way TiVo struggled at first, but he expects the company to have a plan in place when it ships next year.
+Krikorian envisions road warriors and students to be attracted to the Sling Box along with home owners looking to utilize their notebook computer as a secondary TV.
+He did admit that it will be a challenge to explain the device to customers, much in the same way Tivo struggled at first, but he expects the company to have a plan in place when it ships next year.

 The Sling Box will ship during the first quarter of 2005 with a $249 suggested retail price.

-Another RetailVision first-timer was the Canadian firm Axentra.
-The company showed a $499 home server called the Net Box that can manage a home's network and allow the owner to set up and administer Web sites and become an e-mail host.
-This includes creating Web sites with the supplied software and deciding who can or cannot access various places on the Web sites.
+Another RetailVision first timer was the Canadian firm Axentra.
+This company showed a $499 home server called the Net Box that can manage a home’s network and allow the owner to set up and administer web sites and become an email host.
+This includes creating web sites with the supplied software and deciding who can or cannot access various places on the web sites.

 “The Net Box is the centerpiece for the digital home,” said Marc-Antoine Benglia, Axentra’s CEO.

 One of the new computer accessories introduced at the show was the wireless, batteryless mouse from A4Tech.
-The mouse uses conductive technology to draw power from a powered mousepad that connects to the PC via the USB port.
-Unlike most wireless mice, A4Tech model does not use RF signals to send the mouse's movements to the PC.
-Instead the pad captures the movements and relays them to the PC.
+The mouse uses conductive technology to draw power from a powered mouse pad that connects to the PC via the USB port.
+Unlike most wireless mice, A4Tech model does not use RF signals to send the mouse’s movements to the PC.
+Instead the pad captures the movements and relays them to the PC removing.

 Linspire, formerly Lindows, was on hand showing a trio of computers from companies like Northgate and Power Spec based on its Linux operating system.
 While the desktops and notebooks are now available, the company was looking to drum up additional retail interest in its products, said Lee Little, Linspire’s senior director of sales.